jetzig-framework/jetzig.dev/src/app/views/documentation/sections/requests/routing.md

 All functions always receive receive `*jetzig.Request` and `*jetzig.Data` arguments and return `!jetzig.View` (see _Rendering_ for more information).

+## Public Content

+If the **root** directory of your project has a `public/` directory, _Jetzig_ will serve any files in this location directly.
+The appropriate _MIME_ type is selected from the file extension and added to a `Content-Type` header.

+Although serving content from this directory is fully supported, it is highly recommended to serve this content via a separate web server such as [Nginx](https://www.nginx.com/) or via a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network), allowing your _Jetzig_ server to focus exclusively on serving dynamic content.

 ## Function Signatures

 ```zig